-The Juneau Arts and Humanities Council Gallery is used to promote cultural awareness, stimulate creativity, educate, and provide a community service.
-It is the intention of the JAHC Gallery Program to support both established and emerging Southeast Alaskan artists showing new works, while representing the broadest spectrum of visual art media.
-The JAHC Gallery provides exhibiting opportunities for new and emerging artists, and established artists who have not recently exhibited in Juneau.
+The Arts Council Gallery at the JACC is used to promote cultural awareness, stimulate creativity, and provides monthly exhibiting opportunities for new, emerging, and established artists who have not recently exhibited in Juneau.
+Exhibits open on the First Friday of each month.
 Gallery Exhibits open monthly every First Friday, with virtual receptions from 4:30pm - 7:00pm.

 The JAHC Gallery Program supports both established and emerging Alaskan artists showing new works, while representing the broadest spectrum of visual art media.
 There are three gallery spaces available to artists: the Arts Council Gallery at the JACC, the Davis Gallery in Centennial Hall, and the Virtual Gallery hosted on our website.